slaclab/sdf-docs/beginner-user.md

 # Getting Started at S3DF

 Welcome to the S3DF SLAC Shared Science Data Facility User Guide!
-This repository is designed to help new users access and utilize the S3DF platform effectively.
+This document will help new users access and utilize the S3DF platform effectively.

 ## Table of Contents
 - [Getting Started](gettingstarted/index.md)